Nashra-Tazmeen/portfolio/README.md

-This project is dedicated to implementing Latent Dirichlet Allocation (LDA) for coherence score calculation, serving as the primary objective of the project. he implementation follows a systematic approach, starting with data preprocessing and moving on to LDA model training and evaluation.
+This project is dedicated to implementing Latent Dirichlet Allocation (LDA) for coherence score calculation, serving as the primary objective of the project. the implementation follows a systematic approach, starting with data preprocessing and moving on to LDA model training and evaluation.

 [View full project...](https://github.com/Nashra-Tazmeen/Topic-Modelling-LDA)